Who We Help

 FISD are required to maintain a high standard of training and conduct annual licensing which is regularly supported by local Police Dog Sections.

 On retirement the FISD will often stay with their handler due to the close bond developed over the dog and handlers career.
-As it is very difficult to gain meaningful insurance , The NFRSA will be there to step in when help is needed with medical costs.
+As it is very difficult to gain meaningful insurance, the NFRSA will be there to step in when help is needed with medical costs.

 Urban Search & Rescue Dogs, or USAR dogs as they are more commonly known, have been operational within the UK since 2004.
 They are trained to search disaster scenes such as a building collapse, or earthquakes where they can search for trapped survivors.